Data retention settings

 Can I export data before deletion?

 Yes, use the API to export data.
-Enterprise plans have automated export options.
+Platform plans have automated export options.

 How precise is deletion timing?

-Data is deleted within 24 hours of retention expiry.
+Data is deleted within 1 hour of retention expiry.
+The scheduled deletion job runs every 30 minutes.

 Configure your retention settings thoughtfully to balance business needs, compliance requirements, and cost optimization.